dedenku/slide-puzzle-v2-js/README.md

 ## Features

-- Classic slide puzzle gameplay
+- Classic 3*3 or 8 slide puzzle gameplay
 - Responsive design
 - Auto-solve feature using A* algorithm
-- Customizable puzzle size

 ## Technologies Used